cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

 #### :arrow_right: Store CUE workflows in a dedicated directory

-Create a directory called `github` to will hold your CUE-based GitHub Actions workflow files.
+Create a directory called `github` to hold your CUE-based GitHub Actions workflow files.
 For example:

 :computer: `terminal`